wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the Goblins, who {goblinculture} {goblinproblem}',
     'the Earth Mephits, who {earthmephitwants}',
     'a Sorcerous Cabbal that {sorcererwants}',
-    'a Great Horde and their giant War {desertbeast}', 'the Warrior Tribe of the {desertbeast} {warriorwants}', ];
+    'the Great Horde and their giant War {desertbeast}', 'the Warrior Tribe of the {desertbeast} {warriorwants}', ];